 Philippe Martin is Professor of Economics at the Department of Economics at Sciences Po since its creation and was its first Chair from 2009 to 2013.
 He is also a CEPR Research Fellow and Co-director of the Macroeconomics Program at CEPREMAP.
+He was recently appointed Dean of Sciences Po's School of Public Affairs.

 Philippe Martin’s research focuses on international trade and macroeconomics and has been widely recognized at both the national and international levels.
 Nationally, he received the prize of the « Best French Young Economist » awarded by LeMonde and the Cercle des économistes in 2002.
 He was most recently named as Chairman of the French Council of Economic Analysis (the Conseil d’analyse économique - CAE - that is attached to the French Prime Minister’s Office.
 Internationally, Philippe Martin regularly publishes in the « Big Five » peer-reviewed journals such as the American Economic Review, the Quarterly Journal of Economics, the Review of Economic Studies and the Journal of International Economics, among others.
 He was also a co-author on a book on economic geography published by Princeton University Press as well as two books published by Éditions de la rue d’Ulm/CEPREMAP.
 He is a regular participant to the radio show « L’économie en question » on France Culture.